beyondbday69/Bliss-Shader/.github/ISSUE_TEMPLATE/ask-a-question--or-suggest-to-create-change-a-feature.md

 ---

+[//]: # (
+\
-PLEASE READ THIS BEFORE WRITING YOUR SUBJECT!!!!

-i have a discord server that is meant exactly for this! please join! copy this discord invite link: https://discord.gg/8nVt56H9zH
+PLEASE READ THIS BEFORE WRITING YOUR SUBJECT!!!! i have a discord server that is meant exactly for this! please join! copy this discord invite link: https://discord.gg/8nVt56H9zH
+\

-If you do not have discord or just do not want to join, that is fine. write your question/suggestion here.
+If you do not have discord or just do not want to join, that is fine. write your question/suggestion with this instead )

-PLEASE DELETE THIS TEXT AND ALL THE TEXT ABOVE BEFORE WRITING YOUR SUBJECT
+write your question or suggestion here